rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 The reason why this is possible is because not all users want to communicate at the same time.
-Imagine a 5G antenna can exchange information with 100 users at the same time.
+Imagine a 5G antenna can exchange information simultaneously with 100 users.
 If the antenna knows that only 1 out of 10 users are indeed active at any given point in time, then it can promise coverage to up to 1000 users as long as the activity rate does not exceed that threshold.